Ross Woods Nov. 09, rev. '15, '20, '21

 You can also use branching scenarios.
 These are like flowcharts or "choose your own adventure" books.
 Earlier decisions eliminate later options and focus on more suitable paths of action.
 In other words, earlier decisions determine options later on.

-Significant factors normally vary from case to case.
 Scenarios are particularly good for crisis management training, where you need to expose students to a range of realistic crises but cannot engineer real crises.
 Examples of factors in crisis management include:

-Here are some examples from management studies:
+Some examples from management studies:

 Scenarios can be better than real-life experiences for assessments.
 It's often difficult to provide students with real experiences of workplace situations that occur rarely or at random times.
 It's also difficult to provide students with a perfect storm, that is, the most difficult cases.
 But assessors can give as many difficult scenarios as they want.